Car Accident Lawyer Philadelphia, PA

 A Philadelphia, PA car accident lawyer from the law firm of McEldrew Young may inform you that there are a few important things to remember or to avoid after being involved in a car accident.
 These may include:

 - Not forgetting to call the police.
 In some cases, people believe it is okay to just exchange information with the other driver and forgo calling the police.
 This could cause significant issues in the future of the case if you are looking at causes of action against the negligent driver.
 Not calling the police means you will not receive an official accident report to provide as evidence of what happened.

 - You should avoid recorded statements.
 Insurance companies may try to reach out to you soon after the accident and ask for a recorded statement.
 You may want to avoid doing that before seeking proper legal representation from a Philadelphia, PA car accident lawyer.
 An insurance company’s primary objective is to only pay as little as possible on your claim.
 They may try to offer a settlement or compensation that is much lower than what your case is worth.
 As the victim, you deserve compensation that will cover your medical bills, lost wages, out-of-pocket expenses, pain and suffering, and property damage.
 Having a skilled car accident lawyer in Philadelphia, PA on your side can help negotiate the compensation that you deserve and provide legal advice before giving any official statements to the insurance companies.

 - Avoid waiting too long before seeking recovery on your claim.
-In several states, there is a set time period for accident victims to sue for personal injuries or wrongful death cases.
+In most states, there is a set time period for accident victims to sue for personal injuries or wrongful death cases.
 If the time limit is surpassed, your claim will not receive any coverage.
 We have helped our clients meet all required deadlines and obtain the compensation they deserve.
 A car accident lawyer in Philadelphia, PA from McEldrew Young can explain what the statute of limitations is in your particular case.

 If I am partially at fault for the accident, can I still get my medical bills covered?